What to do when you need multiple designs on a single board?

 This is where a panelized PCB comes in.
 A panelized PCB contains multiples of the same or sometimes even different designs on a single board.
-These sections then break off into different individual boards resulting inefficient use of space.
+These sections then break off into different individual boards resulting in inefficient use of space.

 This article provides all the information you need to make your PCB panels and increase productivity for you.